NextronSystems/aurora-agent-manual/usage/responses.rst

 Predefined Responses
 --------------------

-- Suspend (all events with 'ProcessId', recursive - suspends all children)
+- suspend (all events with 'ProcessId', recursive - suspends all children)
-- Kill (all events with 'ProcessId', recursive - kills all children)
+- kill (all events with 'ProcessId', recursive - kills all children)
-- KillParent (all events with 'ParentProcessId', recursive - kills all children)
+- killparent (all events with 'ParentProcessId', recursive - kills all children)
-- Dump (all events with 'ProcessId', creates dump file in folder configured as ``dump-path``)
+- dump (all events with 'ProcessId', creates dump file in folder configured as ``dump-path``)

 Examples
 ~~~~~~~~